 Quick Keyword Research Tips

-Writing content for your website?
-It’s always important to start any content writing project with at least a quick dive into keyword research to make sure you’re covering the topic thoroughly and targeting effective keywords in the process!
+It’s always important to start any content writing project with a quick dive into keyword research to make sure you’re covering the topic thoroughly and targeting effective keywords in the process.
+Even a few minutes can help you identify valuable keywords, reduce keyword cannibalization and write a more informative and useful piece for your audience to enjoy.

 For efficient and quick keyword research, consider these tips:

-- Do target 2 to 5 keywords on each page.
+- Target 2 to 5 keywords on each page.
 Focusing on a few keywords will help you effectively target them.
 Writing content naturally will ensure the content is more likely to rank for natural variations on the chosen keywords.

 - Avoid targeting the same keyword on multiple pages.
 This is known as keyword cannibalization because your pages can weaken each other’s chances of ranking.
 Instead, focus each keyword on only one web page.

-- Do check keywords for volume.
+- Check keywords for volume.
 Using keyword research tools to determine a term’s search volume helps you target phrases that users are searching for.
 It also provides a better understanding of the ways users are searching for your products or services.

 - Avoid focusing on volume alone.
 Just because a keyword has high search volume, doesn’t mean it’s a great fit.
 The best keywords are highly relevant and have the ideal intent, in addition to having search volume.